All Products

 Important

-Custom rules that use the logical operators are considered advanced rules.
+Protection rules of the custom rule module that contain the logical operators are considered advanced rules.
 The billing rules of advanced rules are different from the billing rules of basic rules.
 For more information, see Billable items.

 Filename

-The file name at the end of the URI path.
-For example, index.php in /abc/index.php is the file name.
+The name of the file at the end of the request path.
+For example, in /abc/index.php, index.php is the filename.

 • Equals, Does Not Equal, Equals One of Multiple Values, and Does Not Equal Any Value